2022 North Carolina Senate election: Detailed results

-Districts 1-25
+Districts 1–25

 District 1

-The new 1st district includes all of Dare, Hyde, Cateret, Pamlico, Washington, Chowan, Perquimans, and Pasquotank counties.
-It includes the home of incumbent Republicans Bob Steinburg, who has represented the 1st district since 2019, and Norman Sanderson, who has represented the 2nd district since 2013.
+The new 1st District includes all of Dare, Hyde, Carteret, Pamlico, Washington, Chowan, Perquimans, and Pasquotank counties.
+It includes the home of incumbent Republicans Bob Steinburg, who had represented the 1st district since 2019, and Norman Sanderson, who had represented the 2nd District since 2013.
 Sanderson defeated Steinburg to win the Republican nomination.

 District 2

-The new 2nd district includes all of Beaufort, Craven, and Lenoir counties.
-The district includes the home of incumbent Republican Jim Perry, who has represented the 7th district since 2019.
-He is running for re-election.
+The new 2nd District includes all of Beaufort, Craven, and Lenoir counties.
+The district includes the home of incumbent Republican Jim Perry, who had represented the 7th District since 2019.
+He ran for re-election.

 District 3

-The new 3rd district includes all of Warren, Northampton, Halifax, Martin, Bertie, Hertford, Gates, Camden, Currituck, and Tyrrell counties.
-Incumbent Democrat Ernestine Bazemore has represented the 3rd district since 2021.
+The new 3rd District includes all of Warren, Northampton, Halifax, Martin, Bertie, Hertford, Gates, Camden, Currituck, and Tyrrell counties.
+Incumbent Democrat Ernestine Bazemore had represented the 3rd District since 2021.
 Valerie Jordan defeated Bazemore to win the Democratic nomination.
 State representative Bobby Hanig was unopposed for the Republican nomination.

 District 4

-The new 4th district includes all of Greene, Wayne, and Wilson counties.
-Incumbent Democrat Toby Fitch has represented the 4th district since 2018.
+The new 4th District includes all of Greene, Wayne, and Wilson counties.
+Incumbent Democrat Toby Fitch had represented the 4th District since 2018.
 State Representative Raymond Smith Jr. unsuccessfully challenged Fitch for the Democratic nomination.
 Former state senator Buck Newton won the Republican nomination.

 District 5

-The new 5th district includes all of Edgecombe and Pitt counties.
-Incumbent Democrat Donald Davis has represented the 5th district since 2013.
-Davis is retiring to run for Congress.
+The new 5th District includes all of Edgecombe and Pitt counties.
+Incumbent Democrat Don Davis had represented the 5th District since 2013.
+Davis retired to run for Congress.
 State representative Kandie Smith won the Democratic nomination for the seat.

 District 6

-The new 6th district includes all of Onslow County.
-Incumbent Republican Michael Lazzara has represented the 6th district since 2021.
+The new 6th District includes all of Onslow County.
+Incumbent Republican Michael Lazzara had represented the 6th District since 2021.

 District 7

-The new 7th district includes most of New Hanover County.
-The new district includes the home of incumbent Republican Michael Lee, who has represented the 9th district since 2021.
-The original democratic nominee was Jason Minnicozzi, however, Minnicozzi dropped out and was replaced on the ballot by Marcia Morgan.
+The new 7th District includes most of New Hanover County.
+The new district includes the home of incumbent Republican Michael Lee, who had represented the 9th District since 2021.
+The original Democratic nominee was Jason Minnicozzi; however, Minnicozzi dropped out and was replaced on the ballot by Marcia Morgan.

 District 8

-The new 8th district includes all of Columbus and Brunswick counties as well as part of New Hanover county.
-Incumbent Republican Bill Rabon has represented the 8th district since 2011.
+The new 8th District includes all of Columbus and Brunswick counties as well as part of New Hanover County.
+Incumbent Republican Bill Rabon had represented the 8th District since 2011.

 District 9

-The new 9th district includes all of Jones, Duplin, Pender, and Bladen counties as well as most of Sampson county.
-The district includes the home of incumbent Republican Brent Jackson, who has represented the 10th district since 2011.
+The new 9th District includes all of Jones, Duplin, Pender, and Bladen counties as well as most of Sampson County.
+The district includes the home of incumbent Republican Brent Jackson, who had represented the 10th District since 2011.

 District 10

-The new 10th district includes all of Johnston County and has no incumbent.
+The new 10th District includes all of Johnston County and had no incumbent.
 Benton Sawrey won the Republican nomination.

 District 11

-The new 11th district includes all of Nash, Franklin, and Vance counties.
-Incumbent Republican Lisa Stone Barnes has represented the 11th district since 2021.
-She is running for re-election.
+The new 11th District includes all of Nash, Franklin, and Vance counties.
+Incumbent Republican Lisa Stone Barnes had represented the 11th District since 2021.
+She ran for re-election.

 District 12

-The new 12th district includes all of Harnett and Lee counties as well as a small portion of Sampson county.
-Incumbent Republican Jim Burgin has represented the 12th district since 2019.
+The new 12th District includes all of Harnett and Lee counties as well as a small portion of Sampson County.
+Incumbent Republican Jim Burgin had represented the 12th District since 2019.
 David Buboltz and Ernie Watson unsuccessfully challenged Burgin for the Republican nomination.